 Combustion methods can also be applied.
-High-temperature combustion can achieve 99 % odour elimination; however, the energy consumption to reach 750 °C for example is important.
+High-temperature combustion can achieve 99 % odour elimination; however, the energy consumption to reach e.g. 750 °C is important.
 Another solution can be to apply catalytic combustion using platinum as a catalyser.
 The temperatures used in catalytic oxidation are much lower (350-400 °C) than in high-temperature combustion.
 Catalytic oxidation can be applied for installations with low hydrocarbon concentrations in waste gases, but the cost of the catalyst process is also relatively high.
 For plants with less odour problems, mainly due to location, volume processed, etc., adsorption by active carbon can be considered, but the price of active carbon can be relevant.

 Biological systems for odour treatment are being applied.
-These biofilters or bioscrubbers should guarantee microorganism maintenance since they absorb the problematic odour compounds of the treated gases and allow their biological decomposition.
-The low cost and simple technology are the main advantages of these systems, which, however, may present difficulties for treating highly polluted streams or due to their considerable demand for space.
+These biofilters or bio-scrubbers should guarantee microorganism maintenance since they absorb the problematic odour compounds of the treated gases and allow their biological decomposition.
+The low cost and simple technology are the main advantages of these systems, which, however, may present difficulties for treating highly polluted streams or due to their important demand of space.